Note of curriculum updates:

 CI6205 Database Systems

-This course will look at relational database models, database design, and data modelling as an introduction to databse systems.
+This course will look at relational database models, database design, and data modelling as an introduction to database systems.
 Students will learn to manage database environments, database administration, transaction processing, client-server processing, and security, amongst other procedures.

 CI6206 Internet Programming